pjuele/pjuele/README.md

 😄 Pronouns: he / him

+🗣️ Fluent in 🇬🇧 English and 🇪🇸 Spanish (native).

+Bonus:
+Intermediate knowledge of 🇮🇹 Italian and 🇧🇷 Portuguese.
+Some *basic* knowledge of 🇳🇱 Dutch and 🇫🇷 French from my adventures around the world.

 🇨🇦 I'm currently based in the greater Vancouver, BC, Canada.
 🕒 PDT / UTC -7 / GMT -7
 <!--